 For Fiji, we plan to spend 99% of our time chillaxing in the hotel so the only transportation cost will probably be for taxis or local buses to and from the airport.

 As for New Zealand, we are renting a car to drive around South island (6 days) and northbound in North island (3 days).
-I have another potential hack to keep our cost fairly low (different from the one in the photo), but that's still in the works.
-I'll share more after we successfully execute the plans. =P
+By scoring 2 relocation deals and a fairly cheap 3-day one-way rental, we were able to cut our transportation cost in New Zealand significantly. =P

 Since we're staying in hotels, we won't have the option to make our own meals.
 We will probably get a few free breakfast in the hotel but I expect to eat out mostly on this trip.
 Since we haven't spent much on flights and hotels, we don't mind splurging on food and activities (e.g. Hobbiton, Milford Sound)

 If we were to pay cash for these exact flights & hotels (which we certainly wouldn't), all these would have cost about $5,500.
 Instead, our total cost for flights and hotels is only $320 ($160/pax), thanks to points and miles. =)

 As you can see in the table above, there are three hotels where the cents per point value is lower than ThePointsGuy's valuation.
 The cash values I used for my calculation are based on the lowest prepaid rate available online (see below), and does not take into account any potential upgrades and free breakfast in Hilton & DoubleTree (working my way towards Hilton Diamond before this trip).

 For the purposes of price comparison, I used the 'cash values' on Google Flights and Booking.com for the same dates

 Here's a summary of all the points and miles we used for this trip: